Setting up AWS IoT Greengrass core devices

 Feature considerations for Windows devices

 Some AWS IoT Greengrass features aren't currently supported on Windows devices.
-Review the following considerations to confirm if a Windows device satisfies your feature requirements.
+Review the feature differences to confirm if a Windows device satisfies your requirements.
 For more information, see Greengrass feature compatibility by operating system.

 Set up an AWS account